Lupe zum Vergrößern des Bildes

 LARGE PUBLIC-PRIVATE CONSORTIUM

 The ELBS is a dynamic network consisting of partners from academia and industry with the common goal of bringing LB tests into clinical routine.
 The network covers all relevant areas to reach this goal, ranging from harmonization of technologies, to the design of suitable clinical studies, and the interaction with regulatory bodies.
-The combination of the collective expertise and knowledge of the ELBS members with the strategic implementation of joint projects makes the ELBS a uniquely suited driver and valuable partner in the area of LB.
+The combination of the collective expertize and knowledge of the ELBS members with the strategic implementation of joint projects makes the ELBS a uniquely suited driver and valuable partner in the area of LB.

 CONSORTIUM SIZE AND DIVERSITY